cdupont/keycloak-hs/README.md

 Tutorial
 ========

-In this tutorial we'll learn how to use Keycloak-HS with a [small example](./example/Main.hs).
+In this tutorial we'll learn how to use Keycloak-hs with a [small example](./example/Main.hs).
 First you should install and run Keycloak: [follow this tutorial](https://www.keycloak.org/docs/latest/getting_started/index.html).
 In Keycloak admin panel, create the following:
 - a realm named "demo"